the-overdriven/mw-enhanced/README.md

 # Morrowind issues and how to fix them
-While some of the fixes might work on OpenMW these docs focus exclusively on Morrowind.exe and Windows ystem.
+While some of the fixes might work on OpenMW these docs focus exclusively on Morrowind.exe and modern Windows systems.

 ## Alt+Tab doesn't work or is clunky
 1. Install [MGE XE](https://www.nexusmods.com/morrowind/mods/41102)